New Treatments For Bladder Cancer in 2020

 In 2019 and early 2020, the U.S. Food and Drug Administration (FDA) approved a number of new drugs for bladder cancer of all stages, and more treatments are on the horizon.
 Here’s a snapshot of what’s happening right now in bladder cancer treatment:

-Non-muscle invasive bladder cancer (NMIBC)
+Non-muscle invasive bladder cancer treatments (NMIBC)

 In patients with NMIBC, tumors are confined to the inner cell layer of the bladder and have not invaded the thick muscle tissue of the bladder.
 NMIBC is usually treated by surgical excision in a procedure known as trans urethral resection of bladder tumor (TURBT), followed by repeated drug injections into the bladder (intravesical injection)—most commonly with a drug called Bacillus Calmette-Guerin (BCG).